Chair-for-Security-Engineering/lattice-anonymous-credentials/README.md

 #	Lattice Anonymous Credentials
 This repository contains the code by Sven Argo, Corentin Jeudy, Georg Land for the paper **Practical Post-Quantum Signatures for Privacy** by Sven Argo, Tim Güneysu, Corentin Jeudy, Georg Land, Adeline Roux-Langlois, Olivier Sanders.
+The paper is available on the IACR ePrint Archive [here](https://eprint.iacr.org/2024/131).

 The repository contains
 - the parameter selection/estimation scripts, and